-After a short Winter break, Parliament has recommended and the State government has announced many achievements and initiatives across all government portfolios.
+Over the past year the State government announced many achievements and initiatives across all government portfolios.

-- The announcement that the new Childrens Hospital will be named Perth Childrens Hospital and capacity will be increased by a further 24 more beds, taking the total to 298 beds.
+- The new Children’s Hospital will be named Perth Children’s Hospital and capacity was increased to 298 beds.

-- Introducing a plan to reduce the number of metropolitan councils from 30 to 14 by June 2015
+- The number of metropolitan councils will be reduced from 30 to 14 by June 2015.

-- The completion of the sinking of the Fremantle rail line – on time and on budget – as a major milestone in the Perth City Link project.
-Trains are now running through the tunnel
+- The sinking of the Fremantle rail line was completed – on time and on budget – as a major milestone in the Perth City Link project.
+Trains are now running through the tunnel.

-- Extending free off-peak travel on public transport to carers
+- Free off-peak travel on public transport to carers was extended.

-- Opening the new $93million Perth Police Complex in Northbridge
+- The new $93million Perth Police Complex in Northbridge was opened.

-- A new $22.4million teacher training program as part of preparations for the move of year 7s to secondary schools in 2015
+- A new $22.4million teacher training program was announced as part of preparations to move year 7s to secondary school in 2015.

-- Agreeing for Western Australia to join the NDIS, with three launch sites, two run along the lines of ‘My Way’, one based on the Commonwealth model
+- Agreeing for Western Australia to join the National Disability Insurance Scheme (NDIS), with three launch sites, two run along the lines of the West Australian ‘My Way’ model and one based on the Commonwealth model.

-- Signing a new $41.5million five-year funding agreement with Scitech.
+- A new $41.5million five-year funding agreement with Scitech was signed.

 For the full list released by the Premier click here

-Furthermore the government has announced changes to the way in which we fund education, despite what many have said education funding is not being cut.
-This year alone the government will provide an additional $300 million in education funding as outlined in the graphic below.
+The government also announced changes to the way in which we fund education.
+Despite what many have said, the education budget is not being cut.
+In fact, one out of every four dollars of the State Budget goes on education.
+In the 2013-14 financial year the government will provide an additional $300 million to the education budget as outlined in the graphic below.